Moving money from your LIRA to your RRSP: Is it a good idea?

 LIF withdrawals from my LIRA prevent me from accessing my full GIS

-The Guaranteed Income Supplement (GIS) is provided by the Government of Canada to people whose income is below a certain amount.
-If the income from your LIRA combined with your other retirement income keeps you from having full access to your GIS—even if you withdraw no more than the minimum—you may want to unlock your LIRA.
+The Guaranteed Income Supplement (GIS) is provided by the Government of Canada (external link) to people whose income is below a certain amount.
+If the income from your LIRA combined with your other retirement income keeps you from having full access to your GIS—even if you withdraw no more than the minimum—you may want to unlock your LIRA to an RRSP.
+It would help avoid the mandatory minimum withdrawals from the LIF, thereby reducing your taxable income and possibly giving you access to the GIS.
+However, this option is not available as of December 31 of the year you turn 71, since this is the age limit for holding an RRSP.

 What are the steps to gradually transfer the funds in my LIRA to my RRSP?

-2. Transfer the money in your LIRA to a LIF.
+• Transfer the money in your LIRA to an LIF.

-4. Invest this amount in a registered retirement savings plan (RRSP).
+• Invest this amount in a Registered Retirement Savings Plan (RRSP).

 What are the key things to remember?

-The locked-in retirement account (LIRA) is aptly named.
+The Locked-In Retirement Account (LIRA) is aptly named.
 While it’s a rather restrictive account, it also has its advantages and is designed to help you live comfortably in retirement.
 If you decide to unlock it, make sure you do so for the right reasons.
-To help you make this important decision, consult our team of retirement specialists.
-We’re here to answer your questions.

 Our advisors can help you plan your retirement.